axshen/SoFiA-2/README.md

 ## Copyright and licence

-Copyright (C) 2021 Tobias Westmeier
+Copyright (C) 2021 The SoFiA 2 Authors

 SoFiA 2 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.